-New Classroom buildings for the rapidly growing Loma Vista Immersion Academy updates and expands the education opportunities for Old Adobe Union School District in Petaluma.
+New classroom buildings for the rapidly growing Loma Vista Immersion Academy updates and the expands the education opportunities for Old Adobe Union School District in Petaluma.

 Loma Vista Immersion Academy is an elementary school in Petaluma offering a dual immersion Charter program that emphasizes a bilingual, biliterate and bicultural community to reinforce positive cross-cultural attitudes.
 With increased enrollment due to greater interest in the dual language immersion program, and the forthcoming statewide requirement to make TK available for 4 year olds, TLCD assisted the District in executing their vision of an expanded campus through the addition of two buildings, site improvements and infrastructure upgrades.